mne-tools/mne-python/doc/manual/c_cookbook.rst

 - Creating ascii versions of the source space file for viewing with MRIlab.

-All of the above is accomplished with the convenience script mne_setup_source_space .
+All of the above is accomplished with the convenience script :ref:`mne_setup_source_space`.
 This script assumes that:

 - The anatomical MRI processing has been